FidaHussainLarik/ai-ml-journey/README.md

 │
 ├── 01_python-fundamentals/    ← Where it all begins
 ├── 02_data-science/           ← Coming soon
+├── 03_fullstack-web-basics/   ← Coming soon
+├── 04_machine-learning/       ← Coming soon
+├── 05_deep-learning/          ← Coming soon
-├── 03_machine-learning/       ← Coming soon
+├── 06_python-apis/            ← Coming soon
-└── 04_deep-learning/          ← Coming soon
+└── 07_generative-ai-&-MLOps/  ← Coming soon
 ```

-Each folder contains small projects with their own README explaining what was built, what concepts were used, and what I learned.
+As I progress through each phase, I will fill these folders with hands-on projects.
+Each directory will feature its own dedicated README detailing what I built, the core concepts applied, and my key takeaways.

 ---